EliChapman/WU-Kappa-Sigma-Website/README.md

 npm run build
 ```

-Compiles the app to the `/dist` folder, ready for deployment (e.g. Vercel or Netlify).
+Compiles the app to the `/dist` folder, ready for deployment.

 ---